biostars/bootcamp-central/web/archives/2023/setup/icds-aci.md

 Please do this **by the end of Friday (2022/08/07)** since it can take a few days for the account request to process.

-If you already have access to the cluster, none of this is required.
+If you already have access to the cluster, this is not required.

 ### Useful Links:
 [Roar Collab Description](https://www.icds.psu.edu/computing-services/roar-collab/)